dtrinity/ronin-solidity-contracts/.shared/INTEGRATION.md

 ```

 > Tip: When you rely on `?=` for these defaults, declare the block *before* `include .shared/Makefile`.
 The shared file seeds empty placeholders during the include, so setting them earlier (or switching to `:=` afterwards) keeps `make roles.scan` / `make roles.transfer` wired up with sensible defaults.

+Have repo-specific `slither` automation or a custom `help` target?
+Top-level duplicates trigger GNU Make warnings.
+Set `SHARED_ENABLE_SLITHER_TARGETS := 0` (and drop bespoke `help:` rules) ahead of the include when you need to preserve local implementations.

 With those in place you can invoke `make roles.scan`, `make roles.transfer`, or `make roles.revoke` directly.
 The deployer / governance addresses are pulled from the manifest, and `roles.revoke` also reads the Safe configuration (`safe.safeAddress` / `safe.chainId`) unless you override them explicitly.
 To customise behaviour on the fly, pass the exposed variables inline: